 Temple Stay Etiquette & Tips

-Temples are a site of historic preservation as well as personal meditation.
+Temples are a site of historic preservation as well as a personal meditation.
 Therefore, it is very important to keep quiet and adhere to the rules and regulations.

 * Refrain from speaking loudly, shouting, running, singing or playing music.